 A blacklist (or Daftar Penangkalan) in Indonesia, is literally a list of people who are not allowed to enter the country.
 The law governing this list is the Immigration law, UU No 6 Tahun 2011.
 It provides for the maintenance of such list within the Immigration’s computer system (Sistem Informasi Manajemen Keimigrasian).
 All border officers and consulate workers will refer to this list to check whether to allow entry or issue a visa.

 Furthermore, the law specifies two types of inclusion in this list: temporary and permanent.
 If this is your first blacklisting, you managed to get it without breaking too many rules, and/or pissing off too many people, then your blacklisting is very likely of the temporary variety.
-Article 102 of the Immigration law specifies that the temporary blacklisting lasts at most 6 months, and may be extended 6 months at a time.
+Article 102 of the Immigration law specifies that the temporary blacklisting lasts at most 6 months, and can be extended 6 months at a time.

 Unfortunately, in practice, the temporary blacklisting automatically renews every 6 months.
 That is, until a request to end it is submitted and approved.
 This is because it would be an administrative nightmare to have every blacklist entry manually renewed, and immigration officials are busy enough.

 The permanent blacklisting is just like it says, permanent.
-Repeat offenders, people convicted on drug offenses and security threats are placed on the permanent list.
+Repeat offenders, people convicted of drug offenses, and security threats are placed on the permanent list.

 How to resolve a temporary blacklisting